 A bulk material is composed of many individual particles which, for bulk material characterization, must be considered as a continuum.
-Many influencing factors such as moisture, temperature, particle size, particle shape, surface structure, mechanical properties such as elastic, viscoelastic, plastic or brittle behavior as well as the chemical composition, gravitational force and interparticle and electrostatic Van der Waals forces, have influence of the physical behavior of the bulk material.
+Many influencing factors exist, such as moisture, temperature, particle size, particle shape, surface structure or even mechanical properties such as elastic, viscoelastic, plastic or brittle behavior.
+The chemical composition, gravitational force, interparticle and electrostatic Van-Der-Waals forces also influence the physical behavior of the bulk material.

-The powder changes his packaging density depending on the load and movement and therefore has a yield point dependent on the tension condition.
-The tension condition descried the yield point where the powder starts to move on the gliding area under influence of the shear stress (t).
-It starts to flow.
+The powder changes packaging density depending on load and movement and therefore has a yield point dependent on the tension condition.
+The tension condition describes the yield point where the powder starts to move on the gliding area under influence of the shear stress (Τ).
+This is when it starts to flow.

 By transferring the tensions into a normal loads(σ) – shear stress(τ) – diagram, a geometrical representation of the steady-state conditions in an arbitrary cutting planes in Mohr’s tension circle will be generated.
 Each (σ,τ) combination on the resulting line leads to the flowing of the powder.
 Tension conditions below the lines are stable, but above are physically not possible.

 Mohr’s circle describes all stresses at a point in the powder mass.
 The minor an major principal stress are on the σ-axes.
 The midpoint of Mohr’s circle represents the average stress between major and minor principal stress.
 The stresses can only grow until the shear stress reaches the value where plastic deformation occurs.
 Stresses above this value are not possible.

 The major principal stress causes consolidation to the corresponding density.
 Therefore, it is also the base parameter for other functions.